Asabeneh/30-Days-Of-Python/day_023_configuration_and_secrets/day_023_configuration_and_secrets.md

 4. Add a fake API key to a local environment variable and prove that your program never prints its value.
 5. Explain why a secret should not be stored in source code, a README, or shell history.

-6. Apply the lesson to the supplied local synthetic fixture and state the expected artifact before running it.
+6. Use the supplied local example.
+Write what you expect to create before you run it.
-7. Add a normal case and predict the result before executing the code.
+7. Add a normal case.
+Predict the result, then run the code.
-8. Add a boundary case and explain the chosen behavior.
+8. Try an empty, zero, missing, or limit value.
+Say what should happen.
-9. Add an invalid case and keep the failure visible and understandable.
+9. Try a bad value and read the error instead of hiding it.
-10. Reproduce the deliberate mistake from the lesson and record the smallest repair.
+10. Make the mistake from the lesson.
+Fix one line and run the example again.
-11. Add a focused test or evidence note for the most important behavior.
+11. Write one test for the main result.
-12. Write one limitation and one review question for a teammate.
+12. Write one sentence about what a real system would still need to check.

 Use only the supplied local, synthetic, bounded fixtures.
 Do not use real credentials, private data, public targets, or systems outside explicit authorization.